koddr/dotfiles/README.md

   - Open Android Studio by `/usr/local/android-studio/bin/studio.sh` command
   - Go to `Tools` and click `Create Desktop Entry`

+### GoLand

+Just download JetBrains [Toolbox](https://www.jetbrains.com/toolbox-app/) app, copy to `~/.jetbrains/toolbox`, and install from there.

+> Don't forget to Sign In to your JetBrains account in GoLand 😉

 ### VS Code

+Flathub version of the original `VS Code` is always out of date, therefore install it from the Microsoft repository.

+> `VSCodium` & `Code - OSS` are good, but they're not provided Sign In to GitHub account to sync config and keybindings (_unfortunately_).

 Install VS Code from Microsoft repository (run **only** as sudo user):